PelerYuan/SchoolWork/Syncsys-WinClient/README.md

 ***Before install the software again, uninstalling is always necessary***

 The software provides an uninstaller.
-If you have installed the software properly, you can find the uninstaller in `C:\SysyncWin`.
+If you have installed the software properly, you can find the uninstaller at `C:\SysyncWin\unins000.exe`.

 Run the uninstaller with administrative permission, the files and service will be removed.